adelsam/CarND-Path-Planning-Project/README.md

     cd uWebSockets
     git checkout e94b6e1
     ```

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to
-keep it as simple and environment agnostic as possible.
-However, we recommend
-using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using
-cmake and make!

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform
-agnostic as possible.
-Similarly, we omitted IDE profiles in order to ensure
-that students don't feel pressured to use one IDE or another.

-However!
-I'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would
-appreciate, we'd love to have you add the requisite profile files and
-instructions to ide_profiles/.
-For example if you wanted to add a VS Code
-profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it,
-and how to install it.

-Frankly, I've never been involved in a project with multiple IDE profiles
-before.
-I believe the best way to handle this would be to keep them out of the
-repo root to avoid clutter.
-My expectation is that most profiles will include
-instructions to copy files to a new location to get picked up by the IDE, but
-that's just a guess.

 One last note here: regardless of the IDE used, every submitted project must
 still be compilable with cmake and make./